iwanders/battleground_construct/battleground_viewer/README.md

 ## In the browser

-To run the battleground viewer in the browser, we need to compile it with `wasmpack`.
-First install [wasm-pack](https://github.com/rustwasm/wasm-pack) that.
-Then, in this directory run:
+To run the battleground viewer in the browser, we need to compile it with `wasm-pack`.
+First install [wasm-pack](https://github.com/rustwasm/wasm-pack) it, after that, from this directory run:

 ```
 wasm-pack build --release --target web --out-name web
 ```
-This creates the `pkg` folder in this directory.
+This command will compile the viewer and its dependencies for web and creates the `pkg` folder in this directory.

 Next, we need to host the newly created `pkg` directory and the `viewer.html` file from this directory, one way to do this is with: